njericha/TensorDecompSTFT/README.md

-# Musical STFT Tensor Decomposition Project
+# Low-rank Decompositions of Musical STFT Tensors

 This is a final project for the Math 605D course at UBC.